-On top of that, menstruation comes with its own shares of infections and possible contamination if not cared properly.
+On top of that, menstruation comes with its own shares of infections and possible contamination if not cared for properly.

-One such case actually lead a 13-year-old having to undergo surgery to remove her uterus- a procedure that will deny motherhood forever!
+One such case actually lead to a 13-year-old having to undergo surgery to remove her uterus- a procedure that will deny motherhood forever!

-If an injured person, lying on the streets in a pool of blood, asks for help people my overlook that but no one fails to notice the stains on a girl’s skirt when she is in her periods.
+If an injured person, lying on the streets in a pool of blood, asks for help people may overlook that but no one fails to notice the stains on a girl's skirt when she is in her periods.

 In fact to get clothes stained with period blood is considered shameful.

-It’s high time that people are imparted with menstrual education and a woman on her periods is considered as a normal human being by the society.
+It's high time that people are imparted with menstrual education and a woman on her periods is considered as a normal human being by society.

-It’s time that the barriers are broken and menstruation and its issues can be talked and discussed about freely where both men and women participate equally.
+It's time that the barriers are broken and menstruation and its issues can be talked about and discussed freely where both men and women participate equally.

 It is time that we do away with the newspaper and the back polythene bags and no one feels shame while buying sanitary pads.

 Celebrities like Lena Dunham, Emily Ratajikowski, Meghan Markle and many more have spoken out against menstrual stigma and opened up their own experience period shaming to shed any shame.